-The liver is the most common site for metastases of gastrointestinal, malignant melanoma, and liver cancer tumors (Lee K-H et al, 2009).
-The Vx-2 carcinoma cell line was originally induced by the Shope cottontail rabbit papillomavirus (Georges et al, 1985).
-This Vx-2 model was first used by Shope et al and is the most common model for studying liver cancer growth and developing potential treatments.
+Gastrointestinal and malignant melanoma cancer tumors most commonly metastasize in the liver (Lee et al., 2009).
+The Vx-2 carcinoma cell line was originally induced by the Shope cottontail rabbit papillomavirus (Georges et al., 1985).
+This Vx-2 model was first used by Moore et al. (1959) and is the most common model for studying liver cancer growth and developing potential treatments.
 This is an effective model because tumors formed from the Vx-2 carcinoma cell line are fast growing and exhibit similar blood flow and genetics to a human liver tumor.
-Figure 1 is a Vx-2 tumor 28 days after implantation in a rabbit (Lee K-H et al, 2009).
+Figure 1 is a Vx-2 tumor 28 days after implantation in a rabbit (Lee et al., 2009).